What Does a Scam Email Look Like? 5 Types to Watch Out For

 A phishing email is an email sent under a fake address attempting to impersonate an individual or organisation.

 This is done in order to lure a user into clicking on it and potentially compromising the security of their system.
 This can happen by opening a bad link or accidentally allowing the phisher to gain confidential information such as password details.

 The test which was sent to approximately 6 million users showed that we are more likely to click on emails containing information relating to money or offering free items.

-Second to these were emails which aroused the fear of missing out on an offer or opportunity, such as free food or drinks or curiosity based requests for new contact or photo tags.
+Second to these were emails which aroused the fear of missing out on an offer or opportunity.
+This includes free food or drinks or curiosity based requests for new contact or photo tags.